 phone: (951) 313-42421 email: ombuds@ucr.edu web: http://ombuds.ucr.edu Pay attention to feelings and identity threats as well as to ideas.
 Emotional dynamics in conflict are complex.
+They should not dominate the discussion but it is not realistic to expect to set them aside either.
 It is important to acknowledge and monitor them without letting them take over the dialogue.
 For some participants, an expression of emotion is authentic communication and for others it can feel threatening.
-Also, the way emotions are expressed and interpreted can be influenced by gender, race, power and cultural dynamics.
+Also, the way emotions are expressed and interpreted can be influenced by gender, race and culture.
 Discourage emotional red herrings, which are emotional outbursts that derail the dialogue by shifting the conversation to caring for the emotional needs of one or more participants.
 Participants should try to be conscious of their tone, volume, and body language and seek to have them be congruent with their message.

 Distinguish between intent and impact.
 A negative impact does not mean the intent was bad.
 Participants may bear responsibility for the impact of their behavior even if their intentions are good.
-Participants should be careful attributing the intentions of others.
-Instead, describe the behavior of others and its impact.
+Be careful attributing the intentions of others.
+Instead describe their behavior and its impact on you.